juhoen/hybrid-crypto-js/README.md

 <a name="signatures"></a>

 *Hybrid Crypto JS* provides simple message signing.
-When issuer signs a message, message receiver can be sure of the message issuer.
+Encrypted message can be signed with the issuer's private key.

 ```js
 var message = 'Hello world!';